curl/curl/docs/SSLCERTS.md

 peer certificate verification, but instead of using a CA cert bundle, it uses the certificates that are built into the OS.
-These are the same certificates that appear in the Internet Options control panel (under Windows) or Keychain Access application (under OS X).
+These are the same certificates that appear in the Internet Options control panel (under Windows) or Keychain Access application (under macOS).
 Any custom security rules for certificates are honored.

 Schannel runs CRL checks on certificates unless peer verification is disabled.
 Secure Transport on iOS runs OCSP checks on certificates unless peer verification is disabled.
-Secure Transport on OS X runs either OCSP or CRL checks on certificates if those features are enabled, and this behavior can be adjusted in the preferences of Keychain Access.
+Secure Transport on macOS runs either OCSP or CRL checks on certificates if those features are enabled, and this behavior can be adjusted in the preferences of Keychain Access.